 Thinking about these issues and having discussions about them long before it is necessary is really helpful to you, your family and your caregivers.
 It reduces your stress and the stress of everyone involved in supporting you.
 This is even more essential if your family and significant people live far away.

-We have three resources to prompt your thinking about your end of life support and assist you to create a personal record either electronic, hard copy, or a mixture of both to document your choices.
+We have produced three resources to prompt your thinking about your end of life support and assist you to create a personal record either electronic, hard copy, or a mixture of both to document your choices:

-This book is a valuable guide to show you how to use the worksheets.
+The guide book is a valuable help to show you how to use the worksheets.
 It will help you initiate the conversations with family, and provides examples of how you can use the A-Z indexes and worksheets.
-We recommend you use the book to assist you when completing your worksheets.
+We recommend you use the guide book to assist you when completing your worksheets.
 The book is available from Baptist Care SA for $15 plus postage and handling.

 Each of the five sections has an A-Z index to prompt your thinking regarding the relevance and importance of each topic for your end of life support.
 The indexes will help you reflect on what you value, so you can describe your wishes and preferences more accurately when you document them.
 You can use the worksheets or another system such as a binder with an A-Z index, or an indexed notebook to document your choices.